altabering/altadata-python/README.rst

     data = client.get_data(PRODUCT_CODE).load()

+We currently have pandas dataframe support in the library.
+Users can optionally retrieve their datasets as pandas dataframe.
 If **dataframe_functionality** parameter is True function returns pandas dataframe.

 ``Note:`` This functionality requires `pandas <https://github.com/pandas-dev/pandas>`_ (v0.21 or above) to work.